iMovR Cadence Express Standing Desk Converter Review

 For these reasons, this type of workstation is a favorite in collaborative offices where users work around the same screens, either with co-workers or clients.
 They’re also super popular in the healthcare space, where administrators struggle to keep up with massive paper flow and love the ability to push their workstations out of the way and bring them back as needed.
 Having reviewed and sold countless sit-stand converters over the years we’ve become big fans of the hovering architecture.
 It isn’t perfect for everyone—for example, it’s not stable enough to use with an under-desk treadmill—but it fits many users’ needs to a T.

 The Cadence pushed the envelope for sit stand converter ergonomics, but its 3D sphere of movement is quite large—great for users who have the space.
 The Cadence Express has a slightly more modest sphere of movement, but probably more appropriate for the majority of potential users.
-It's slimmer, lighter, and a bit less mechanical in its appearance, to the point of competing head-to-head with the high-design QuickStand Lite in the looks department—and for a lot less money.
+It’s slimmer, lighter, and a bit less mechanical in its appearance, to the point of competing head-to-head with the high-design QuickStand Lite in the looks department—and for a lot less money.
 Its “hovering” design preserves your most valuable desktop real estate, allowing you to maintain all of your work and equipment while still enjoying the benefits of a sit stand workstation.
-At only $429—including free shipping—it outshines its competitors in styling, stability, durability and value for the dollar.
+It outshines its competitors in styling, stability, durability and value for the dollar.

 See our comprehensive Comparison Review of Standing Desk Converters